Author has written 13 stories for Mass Effect, Elder Scroll series, Dragon Age, and Middle-earth.

 Broken Things is a short story, set about four years after the end of the Reaper War, during the chaotic period of immediate recovery.
 Liara and Miranda are called to an isolated house in the Thessian wilderness, and what they learn there changes them both.

-The Silk Revolution will probably end up novella or short-novel length.
+The Silk Revolution is a novella.
 Over a decade after the Reaper War, Miranda Lawson comes to Thessia to help Liara and her friends deal with an outbreak of civil unrest in the Republic of Armali.
 Along the way, Miranda and Liara become rather more than mere friends and colleagues.
 (Incidentally, this story was something of an experiment: the entire plot takes place without a single male character having any spoken lines or plot-significant involvement.
 I wondered if I could write a story like that, full of nothing but tough, competent female characters, and not have any of my readers notice!
 Apparently it worked.
 Not to mention, presumably, this is the one story I've ever written that passes the Bechdel Test with flying colors.)

 Confessions is a short story, set forty years after the end of the Reaper War, during the period of galactic reconstruction.
 Liara visits her father Aethyta for the last time, but finds that the dying Matriarch has one last confession to make and one last piece of good advice to offer before she departs.